Recipe Import

 Beyond these two main categories, other methods include copy-paste (for PDFs or emails), browser extensions (one-click save while browsing), mobile share sheets (share from any app), file import (Cooklang or JSON for migrating between apps), and bulk import for switching recipe managers entirely.

-How URL import works
+How does URL import work?

 URL import is the most common method.
 When you paste a recipe link, the app goes through a specific sequence to extract the data.